mikahozz/homeapp73-docker/README.md

 ## Data ingestion

+### Airflow

+A Python based workflow for syncing historical weather data from Finnish Meteorological Institute and storing it in InfluxDB.

 ### Mosquitto

 MQTT broker that takes in MQTT messages from sensors and sends them to the subscriber(s) such as MQTT Client service.